gravitational/careers/challenges/systems/challenge-1.md

   * Output should be from start of process execution.
   * Multiple concurrent clients should be supported.
 * Add resource control for CPU, Memory and Disk IO per job using cgroups.
-* Add resource isolation for using PID, mount, and networking namespaces.

 ### API